dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Books knew more than you did, as a rule.” - Jean-Christophe Valtat
+“You can't consume much if you sit still and read books.” - Aldous Huxley
 </i>
 </blockquote>